vaterlaus/django_cassandra_backend/README.txt

 You also need to generate the Python Thrift API code as described in the Cassandra documentation and copy the generated "cassandra" directory (from Cassandra's interface/gen-py directory) over to the top-level Django project directory.
+I'm using the 0.5.0 version of Thrift.
+I know I had problems generating the Java bindings for Cassandra using earlier versions of Thrift, but I'm not sure if this is a problem with the Python bindings, so it's possible earlier version will work too.

 To configure a project to use the Cassandra backend all you have to do is change the database settings in the settings.py file.
 Change the ENGINE value to be 'django_cassandra.db' and the NAME value to be the name of the keyspace to use.
-You can set HOST and PORT to override the default values of 'localhost' and 9160.
+You also need to set the SUPPORTS_TRANSACTIONS setting to False, since Cassandra doesn't support transactions.
+You can set HOST and PORT to specify the host and port where the Cassandra daemon process is running.
+If these aren't specified then the backend uses default values of 'localhost' and 9160.
 In theory you can also set USER and PASSWORD if you're using authentication with Cassandra, but this hasn't been tested yet, so it may not work.
+You can also set a couple of optional Cassandra-specific settings in the database settings.
+Set the CASSANDRA_REPLICATION_FACTOR and CASSANDRA_STRATEGY_CLASS settings to be the replication factor and strategy class value you want to use when the backend creates the keyspace during syncdb.
+The default values for these settings are 1 and "org.apache.cassandra.locator.SimpleStrategy".

 Configure Cassandra as described in the Cassandra documentation.
 If want to be able to do range queries over primary keys then you need to set the